DBD-research-group/BirdSet/README.md

 ```

 ## Logging
 Logs will be written to [Weights&Biases](https://wandb.ai/) by default.

+## Background noise
+To enhance model performance we mix in additional background noise from downloaded from the [DCASE18](https://dcase.community/challenge2018/index).
+To download the files and convert them to the correct format, run the notebook 'download_background_noise.ipynb' in the 'notebooks' folder.

 ## Run experiments